Richard Felder's Home Page

 College teaching may be the only skilled profession for which no preparation or training is provided or required.
 You get a Ph.D., join a faculty, they show you your office, and then tell you "By the way, you're teaching 205 next semester.
 See you later."
 The result is the consistent use of teaching techniques that have repeatedly been shown to be ineffective at promoting learning.
 Many professors are surprised to learn that...

 Dr. Richard M. Felder is the Hoechst Celanese Professor Emeritus of Chemical Engineering at North Carolina State University.
-He is coauthor of Teaching and Learning STEM: A Practical Guide (Jossey-Bass, 2016), and Elementary Principles of Chemical Processes, an introductory chemical engineering text now in its third edition.
-He has contributed over 200 publications to the fields of science and engineering education and chemical process engineering, and writes "Random Thoughts," a column on educational methods and issues for the quarterly journal Chemical Engineering Education.
-With his wife and colleague, Dr. Rebecca Brent, he codirects the National Effective Teaching Institute (NETI) and regularly offers teaching effectiveness workshops on campuses and at conferences around the world.
+He is coauthor of Teaching and Learning STEM: A Practical Guide (Jossey-Bass, 2016), and Elementary Principles of Chemical Processes (4th edition, Wiley, 2015).
+He has contributed over 300 publications to the fields of science and engineering education and chemical process engineering, and writes "Random Thoughts," a column on educational methods and issues for the quarterly journal Chemical Engineering Education.
+With his wife and colleague, Dr. Rebecca Brent, he regularly offers teaching effectiveness workshops on campuses and at conferences around the world.
 He has seven spectacular grandkids and an equally spectacular great niece.

 Comments or questions?
 Send mail to Dr. Felder at email@example.com

 - "New Faculty Members May Not Know How to Teach, but At Least They Know How to Do Research...Right?"
 Chem.
 Engr.
 Education, 50(4), 251-252 (Fall 2016).
 The answer is, don't count on it.

 - "Active Learning: An Introduction."
 A short tutorial that defines active learning, gives examples of activities and formats, and answers frequently-asked questions about the method.
 You can also take a multiple-choice quiz on the contents of the tutorial that provides feedback on incorrect responses.